PennLINC/xcp_d/docs/contributing.rst

 run selected tests.
 Please use that script to run some tests locally before opening your PR.

+If all tests pass, this is a strong indication that your proposed changes do not introduce bugs.
+However, we strongly recommend reviewing the output files- especially the HTML reports- from the integration tests to see how your proposed changes affect the primary outputs from *XCP-D*.

 ********************************
 Adding or modifying dependencies